Currently the City of Albemarle Fire Department is accepting applications for entry level firefighter positions.

 *Candidates who successfully complete the CPAT will move on to the written exam

 *The date and location for the written exam will be determined at a later time

 *Each department will be notifying it's applicants about the next step in their hiring process after the written test.

 OUT OF TOWN APPLICANTS: PLEASE NOTE THAT YOU WILL NEED TO BE AVAILABLE SEVERAL TIMES IN ORDER TO COMPLETE THE PROCESS.

-During the 18 weeks in recruit training, recruits receive initial training in three disciplines which include: Firefighting, Rescue, and Hazardous Materials.
-Additionally, Emergency Medical Technician is required and must be completed within eighteen months of employment.
+During the 21 weeks in recruit training, recruits receive initial training in three disciplines which include: Firefighting, Rescue, and Hazardous Materials.
+Applicants with their North Carolina Emergency Medical Technician (EMT) certification are assigned to shifts at the completion of the 21 weeks of recruit school.
+Applicants without their North Carolina EMT certification are required to complete an additional six weeks of recruit school prior to their completion of the recruit school program.
 Recruits receive the following certifications: NC State Firefighter l and ll (which will be altered to an adjusted/upgraded standard on January 1, 2015), Hazardous-Materials Operations, NC Technical Rescuer, and Emergency Medical Technician.

 Suggested links to review:

 Firehouse.com: Getting Hired as a Firefighter

 Dress your best.
 Present a neat businesslike appearance for your interview.